Skip to Main Content

 • Make sure you have the connector for your search engine installed.

-• Conduct a search and click on the Zotero icon in your browser (it could be a book icon, a folder icon, a paper icon, a video icon, etc. depending on the type of source).
+• Conduct a search and click on the Zotero icon in your browser.

-• Item will be saved immediately in your Zotero library.
-Drag the reference to the appropriate Zotero collection if you have created them.
+• Items will be saved immediately in your Zotero library.
+Drag the reference to the appropriate Zotero collection if you have created any.

 • You can also export a citation using the RIS file option if available.